cccbr/runningatower/content/docs/formalities/_index.md

 ## Disclosure and Barring Service (DBS)

-In the ***[C of E](../glossary/#c-of-e)***, the Tower Captain and anyone teaching within the tower, must have an up-to-date DBS check.
+In the ***[C of E](../glossary/#c-of-e)***, the Tower Captain and anyone teaching within the tower, may need to have an up-to-date DBS check.
 All certification must be kept up to date.
 This check is normally obtained through the safeguarding officer of the relevant church.
 Further details of the DBS service is available on their [website](https://www.gov.uk/government/organisations/disclosure-and-barring-service).

 ## General Data Protection Regulation (GDPR)